ryota2357/toy-lisp.hs/README.md

 ### Comments

-Only single-line comments using `;` are supported.
+Only single-line comments using `;` are supported:

 ```lisp
 ; This is a single-line comment